Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Introduction

-Both of these two methods have their own advantages and disadvantages.
-2D CNNs have much lighter computation and higher inference speed.
-However, the information between adjacent slices is neglected, which hinders the improvement of segmentation accuracy.
-Although 3D CNNs have the perception of volumetric spacial information, there are still some shortcomings.
-Due to the increased dimension, 3D CNNs require higher computation cost, resulting in higher inference latency.
-Besides, the large number of parameters may result in higher risk of overfitting, especially when encountering small datasets.
-Moreover, the GPU requirement of 3D CNNs is impractically expensive, which hinders their further clinical application.
 To bridge the gap between 2D and 3D CNNs, many 2.5D segmentation methods (also known as pseudo 3D methods) are proposed for efficient volumetric medical image segmentation by designing new architecture or using strategies to fuse volumetric information into 2D CNNs.
 In this way, the models could enjoy both light computation cost and time consumption of 2D CNNs and the ability to capture spacial contextual information of 3D CNNs.
 However, these methods are tested on different datasets for different segmentation tasks.
 Their performance in other medical image segmentation tasks is unknown.
 Besides, the comparison experiments of most 2.5D methods are only compared with 2D and 3D CNNs, the comparison between these methods have not been verified.
 Therefore, in practical applications, we do not know which method should be selected to obtain better performance gains.
 In addition, although 2.5D CNNs obviously suffer from less time consumption compared with 3D CNNs, the improvement has not been quantitatively studied.
 This has hindered the further research and application of these methods.

 In this paper, our contributions are summarized as follows:

 \begin{itemize} \item We summarize the latest developments about 2.5D methods for volumetric medical image segmentation and divide these methods into three categories: multi-view fusion, incorporating inter-slice information and fusing 2D/3D features.